probabilists/zuko/CONTRIBUTING.md

 ### Code conventions

 We use [Ruff](https://github.com/astral-sh/ruff) to lint and format all Python code.
-After installing `ruff`, you can check if your code follows our conventions with
+After installing `ruff`, you can apply our conventions with

 ```
-ruff check .
+ruff check --fix .
-ruff format --check .
+ruff format .
 ```

 Additionally, please follow these rules: